ryasar79/reduxx/README.md

     }
 }
 ```
 Essentially, to always have access to the global state, you just need to create this React element using the StateStorageComponent and mount it in a place where it will always stay mounted.
-That's why placing it as a child in your most parent component is likely a good place to put it.
+That's why mounting it as a child element in your most parent component is likely a good way to mount it.

 ### Step 3: Easily Get and Set Values to the Global State